caolixiang/image-gen/DEPLOYMENT.md

 2. Navigate to **R2 Object Storage** in the sidebar
 3. Click **Create bucket**
 4. Enter bucket name: `image-gen-storage`
+   - This will store both images and videos
+   - Folder structure: `images/` and `videos/`
-5. Choose your preferred location
+5. Choose your preferred location (e.g., APAC, WNAM, EEUR)
 6. Click **Create bucket**

+**Important:** This single bucket stores all content (images + videos).
+No need for separate buckets.

 ### 1.2 Configure R2 Public Access